django-extensions/django-extensions/docs/runserver_plus.rst

 self-generated certificates from your browser every time.
 You can also provide a specific file for the certificate to be used if you already have one::

-  $ python manage.py runserver_plus --cert /tmp/cert
+  $ python manage.py runserver_plus --cert-file /tmp/cert.crt

 Note that you need the OpenSSL library to use SSL, and Werkzeug 0.9 or later if you want to reuse existing certificates.